-Votorantim Metals Namibia (Pty) Ltd seeks to undertake exploration activities on Exclusive Prospecting Licence (EPL) 7214 for base and rare metals, industrial minerals, and precious metals in the Kunene region.
-EPL 7214 is located in the Kunene region, 40 km west of Outjo.
-The C39 road to Outjo runs along the southern boundary of the EPL and will be the main access road to the EPL.
-The northern portion of the EPL will be reached from a secondary road branching south off the C40.
+Votorantim Metals Namibia (Pty) Ltd seek to undertake exploration activities on Exclusive Prospecting Licence (EPL) 7213 for base and rare metals, industrial minerals, and precious metals in the Kunene and Otjozondjupa regions.
+EPL 7213 is located predominantly in the Kunene region, approximately 60 km north of Outjo (15 km into the C38 road and 45 km into the D2780 road).
+About 5 % of the eastern portion of the EPL lies the Otjozondjupa region.

-The proposed project triggers listed activities in terms of the Environmental Management Act (EMA) No. 7 of 2007), therefore an Environmental Clearance Certificate is required.
-As part of the Environmental Clearance Certificate application, an Environmental Impact Assessment (EIA) has been undertaken to satisfy the requirements of the EMA.
-This Environmental Scoping Report and Environmental Management Plan (EMP) shall be submitted to the competent authority (Ministry of Mines and Energy and Ministry of Environment and Tourism) as part of the application for the Environmental Clearance Certificate.
+The proposed project triggers listed activities in terms of the Environmental Management Act, 2007 (Act No. 7 of 2007), therefore an environmental clearance certificate is required.
+As part of the environmental clearance certificate application, an Environmental Impact Assessment (EIA) has been undertaken to satisfy the requirements of the Environmental Management Act, 2007.
+This environmental scoping report and Environmental Management Plan (EMP) shall be submitted to the competent authority as part of the application for the environmental clearance certificate.

-The proposed exploration on EPL 7214 will include soil and rock sampling, geological mapping, electromagnetic and geophysical surveys, and drilling and core sampling.
+The proposed exploration on EPL 7213 will include soil and rock sampling, geological mapping, electromagnetic and geophysical surveys, and drilling and core sampling.
 Some vegetation (excluding specially protected plant species) may be cleared for access tracks, to create working areas, and for the installation and development of exploration drill holes.
 However, a vegetation management plan will be included in the EMP in order to minimise damage.
 The exploration activities are expected to be conducted over a 3-year period which is the duration of the mineral licence.
 However, the period of each phase of the exploration programme may vary and will be refined as geological information becomes available.
 In the event that exploration is successful, and a commercially viable mineral resource is defined, exploration operations can potentially transcend into mining operations.
 This phase will be assessed in a separate and detailed environmental impact assessment at the appropriate stage.

-EPL 7214 is located within the trees and shrubs biome, with the vegetation types dominated by mopane and thorn bush woodland.
-The vegetation structure includes sparse and dense shrubland and woodland.
-There is a spatial vegetation distribution within the EPL depending on the localised water table among other factors.
-These includes large sensitive trees such as Combretum imberbe, Colophospermum mopane and Ficus sycomorous.
+EPL 7213 is located within the trees and shrubs biome, with the vegetation types dominated by mopane and thorn bush woodland.
+The vegetation structure in the proposed area can be broadly classified as woodland types, with Acacia trees as dominating species.
 The area supports a medium-high terrestrial diversity of animal and plant life, with the plant diversity in the area supporting approximately 300 - 399 species.

-EPL 7214 transverses nineteen (19) commercial farms to a lesser or greater extent.
+The EPL traverses thirty-six (36) farms to a lesser or greater extent.
 The land use is predominantly large and small livestock farming.